alne1147/d8m/docroot/modules/contrib/default_content_deploy/README.md

 ***drush dcdi --force-update***

-- Existing entity (has same ID, but different UUID) is overwritten by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
-The UUID is overwritten.
+- Existing entity is overwritten by the imported entity (the old entity is deleted and a new entity with the same ID is created from imported JSON file).
-- If the user entity is overwritten, an existing password is lost.
+- There is an exception for the user-type entity that only updates the UUID and the username, because overwriting a user entity would result in creating a blocked user without password and email (the user entity export JSON file doesn't contain such information).

 ***drush dcdi --verbose***